AvinashS97/reactJs/src/source.md

 ## Toggle the Theme:
 Attach the toggleTheme function to a button's onClick event.
 This allows the user to switch between light and dark modes by clicking the button.

+# V69: useReducer Hook in React:
+* Syntax:  <const [state, dispatch] = useReducer (reducer, initialState);>

+It returns an Array with exactly two values: containing the current state and a dispatch function.
+* Initial State: During the first render, it’s set to init(initialArg) or initialArg.
+The initial state value.
+(The initial state can be a simple value, an object, or even derived from a function if the initialization is complex.)
+* Dispatch Function: is used to send actions to the reducer, which in turn updates the state based on the action's type and any associated data (payload).
+It do noot have a return values.
+* Reducer Function: A function that takes the current state and an action as arguments, and returns a new state.